opencadc/ac/cadcAccessControl-Admin/README.md

 Usage: userAdmin <command> [-v|--verbose|-d|--debug] [-h|--help]
 Where command is:

---list                       : List users in the Users tree --list-pending               : List users in the UserRequests tree --view=<userid>              : Print the entire details of <user> (pending or not) --approve=<userid> --dn=<dn> : Approve user with userid=<userid> and set the
+--list                       : List approved users --list-pending               : List users waiting for approval --view=<userid>              : Print the entire details of <user> (pending or not) --approve=<userid> --dn=<dn> : Approve user with userid=<userid> and set the
                              : distinguished name to <dn>